jefcrauwels/serverlesswordpress/README.md

 This project is the proof of concept of my master thesis on Serverless Computing.
 The goal of this project is to run WordPress in a serverless environment (on AWS using API Gateway and AWS Lambda).
 Migrating a monolithic application to serverless implies cutting it into services and implementing them using serverless technologies.

 As WordPress is a complex and tightly coupled application, it was difficult to determine the service boundaries.
-Because migrating monolithic to microservices is beyond the scope of this research, the author decided to only migrate one capability to serverless: Formatting.
+Because migrating monolithic to microservices is beyond the scope of this research, the author decided to only migrate one capability to serverless: Formatting (please refer to [CCC.md](CoreCodeChanges.md) if you want a deeper understanding at what has been changed to the core WordPress code).
 However, this process shows that it is possible to run WordPress in a serverless environment, it just requires a lot of time and understanding of the legacy application.

 Finally, this proof of concept allowed to determine the best practices and the requirements to migrate a monolithic application to a serverless environment.